BurntSushi/rebar/BIAS.md

 arbitrary look-around.
 (Simple look-around assertions like `^`, `$` and `\b` are used though.)
 This means that the barometer misses a whole classes of regexes that are just not measured here at all.
+* The benchmarking setup works by repeatedly executing the same task over and over again, with nothing changing.
+This can result in an artificial measurement because things are usually changing in the real world.
+For example, in the real world, it's pretty unlikely that one is running the same regex against the same haystack repeatedly.
+Instead, it's likely that at least the haystack is changing in some way. _Some_ benchmark models account for this, namely the `grep` models, by running the regex on each line.
+The `count` model, however, just repeats the same regex search on the same haystack over and over again.
+Similarly, the `compile` model builds a regex from the same pattern over and over again.
+This methodology is probably fine in most cases, but it does seem to result in flawed measurements where an exceptionally well tuned JIT or caching mechanism is in place that cannot be easily cleared.

 [@BurntSushi]: https://github.com/BurntSushi
 [Rust regex crate]: https://github.com/rust-lang/regex